-Color Balance 56

-Color Enhancer 57

-Color 57

-Color Range 57

-Cross Process 58

-Curves 58

-Dynamic Contrast 59

-Film Grain 59

-Glow 59

-Grunge 60

-HDR Look 60

-Lens Blur 60

-LUTs 61

-Noise Reduction 61

-Photo Filter 62

-Sharpening 62

-Skin Retouching 63

-Split Tone 63

-Sun Flare 64

-Sunshine 64

-Textures 65

-Tone Enhancer 66

-Vignette 66

-Vintage 67

-Weather 67

-Dank 2.
-I latin a Lancel Aufterstanding 40

 Part 3: Using Local Adjustments

-The Local Tab 68
+Local tab

-About blending modes

-Painting with Color 70
+Painting with Color

-Working with Local Adjustments 70
+Working with Local Adjustments

-Manipulating a Linear Gradient Mask 71
+Manipulating a gradient mask

-Other masking options 71
+Other masking options

-Part 1.
-Printing 72
+Using Custom Brushes to Add Overlays To Photos

+Tips for using custom brushes

 Part 4: Printing

 Printing Options

 Printer Pane

 Printing to a file

 Print Area Pane

 Page size vs. print size

 Watermark pane

 Sharpening pane

-Part 5: Export 76
+Part 5: Export

-File Type 76
+File Туре 90

-Location 76
+Location

-Photo Size 77
+Photo Size

-Watermark 78
+Watermark

-Sharpening 78
+Sharpening

 Rename

 Tiling

 Gallery Wrap

 Export Presets

-·

 Exporting Your Photo

-Quick Export 80
+Quick Export

-Part 6: ON1 Effects 2020 Reference 81
+Part 6: ON1 Effects 2021 Reference

-Edit Menus 82
+Edit Menus

-ON1 Effects 2020 (MacOS Only) 82
+ON1 Effects 2021 (MacOS Only)

-File Menu 82
+File Menu

-Edit Menu 82

-Mask Menu 83
+Edit Menu Mask Menu

 Settings Menu

 View Menu

 Window

-Help 85
+Help

-Preferences 86
+Preferences

-General Settings 86
+General Settings

+100

-Scrolling Controls 86
+Scrolling Controls

-Preview Background Color 86
+Preview Background Color

-Accent Color 86
+Accent Color

 Application Language

 Check for Update on Launch

-Files 87
+Files

 What to Edit

-Apply Lens Correction Automatically
+Default Processing

 Plug-Ins

-Photoshop
+Photoshop Lightroom

 Lightroom

+Apple Photos (MacOS only)

 System

 Memory Usage

-Scratch Folder Location Performance
+Scratch Folder Location

-reijormance 88
+Performance

-PART 1: ON1 EFFECTS 2020 OVERVIEW
+PART 1: ON1 EFFECTS 2021 OVERVIEW

-ON1 Effects 2020 is a complete stylizing tool for your photos.
-With a professional-grade effects engine that includes 30 filters, Effects gives you endless possibilities for finishing your photos, with extensive stacking, masking and blending options; hundreds of borders and textures; and a set of local adjustment tools for applying basic tone and color options to your images.
+ON1 Effects 2021 is a complete stylizing tool for your photos.
+With a professional-grade effects engine that includes 31 filters, Effects gives you endless possibilities for finishing your photos, with extensive stacking, masking and blending options; hundreds of borders and textures; and a set of local adjustment tools for applying basic tone and color options to your images.
 To help get you started, Effects comes with more than 100 built-in presets, and you can save and apply your own presets with the click of a button.

-You can use ON1 Effects 2020 as a standalone app, simply by dragging and dropping photos, or as a plug-in to a photo editor such as Adobe's Photoshop, Lightroom Classic CC, Photoshop Elements or Apple Photos.
+You can use ON1 Effects 2021 as a standalone app, simply by dragging and dropping photos, or as a plugin to a photo editor such as Adobe's Photoshop, Lightroom Classic CC, Photoshop Elements, Affinity Photo, Capture One, Corel PaintShop Pro or Apple Photos.